 MY WORKSPACE > MY DESIGNS:

-In the My Designs section, you’ll find any of your previously edited documents, so you can return to edit them.
+In the My Designs section, you’ll find all of your previously edited documents, so you can return to edit them.
 They’re automatically saved here.

 MY WORKSPACE > MY IMAGES: